University of FloridaSolutions for Your Life

 Why do we need fluoride?

 Fluoride is important for healthy bones and teeth.
-Fluoride increases the density of bones and also can stimulate the growth of new bone.
-Fluoride increases the amount of minerals in our teeth and even can reverse the progression of dental cavities.
+It increases the density of bones and also can stimulate the growth of new bone.
+Fluoride increases the amount of minerals in our teeth and even can reverse the progression of dental cavities (also called caries).

-What happens if we don't get enough fluoride?
+What happens if we do not get enough fluoride?

-People who don't get enough fluoride have much greater rates of dental decay and cavities than those who get enough fluoride.
-Due to water fluoridation, almost one-half of American children never have had a cavity in their permanent teeth.
+People who don't get enough fluoride have much greater rates of dental decay and cavities than those who get enough fluoride (Zhang et al. 2020).
+Due to water fluoridation, many American children have never had a cavity in their permanent teeth.

-Because of this success, water fluoridation has been called one of the ten great public health achievements of the twentieth century.
+Because of this success, water fluoridation has been called one of the ten great public health achievements of the twentieth century (CDC 1999).
 Water fluoridation is especially important for children who do not have access to dental care.
+Recent research indicates that topical use of fluoride in toothpaste may be sufficient to prevent dental cavities (Zhang et al. 2020).
+Groups at increased risk for developing dental cavities are those with lower incomes or less education with limited access to dental care.

 How much fluoride do we need?